mike-duvall/dropwizard-health-check-monitor/README.md

 ## Next steps

+* Update to check for non-200 return code rather than looking for the word "ERROR" in the response
 * Add better error reporting
 * Run checks for all servers instead of stopping if one fails